 Current research projects

 My research focuses on the French Revolution but also encompasses eighteenth-century and Napoleonic France.
-Current projects include the publication of Sacred Liberty: The Nuns of Paris and the French Revolution, the book adaptation of my PhD, and a biography of Napoleon Bonaparte for Routledge’s ‘Historical Biographies’ series.
+Current projects include the publication of Sacred Liberty: the suppression of convents in revolutionary and Napoleonic Paris’, the book adaptation of my PhD, and a biography of Napoleon Bonaparte for Routledge’s ‘Historical Biographies’ series.

 Other research interests include Parisian theatre during the French Revolution, the work of the novelist Adélaïde de Souza, and the Commission des Secours, a royal commission established in France in 1727 to consider the future of female religious communities.
 I have also recently begun a new project on prison life in Paris during the Terror.

 I welcome enquiries from prospective research students with interests in any aspect of eighteenth- and nineteenth-century France.

 HIST2228: Enlightenment Worlds

 ‘Liberty, citizenship, and the suppression of female religious communities in France, 1789-90’, Women’s History Review, vol. 18, no. 2 (2009), pp. 311-36.
 Awarded the 2006 Clare Evans National Essay Prize by the Women’s History Network.

 ‘Napoleon and the revival of female religious communities’ in Jeremy Gregory and Kate Cooper (eds), Revival and Resurgence in Christian History (Studies in Church History), vol. 44 (2008), pp.185-95.
 Awarded the Ecclesiastical History Society’s 2007 Michael Kennedy Prize.